sledorze/HaxeManual/md/manual/macro.md

 ## 9 Macros

-Macros are without a doubt the most advanced feature in haxe.
+Macros are without a doubt the most advanced feature in Haxe.
 They are often perceived as dark magic that only a select few are capable of mastering, yet there is nothing magical (and certainly nothing dark) about them.

 > ##### Define: Abstract Syntax Tree (AST)
 >
 > The AST is the result of **parsing** Haxe code into a typed structure.
-This structure is exposed to macros through the types defined in the file `haxe/macro/Expr.hx` of the Haxe standard library.
+This structure is exposed to macros through the types defined in the file `haxe/macro/Expr.hx` of the Haxe Standard Library.

 A basic macro is a **syntax-transformation**.
 It receives zero or more [expressions](expression.md) and also returns an expression.
 If a macro is called, it effectively inserts code at the place it was called from.
-In that respect, it could be compared to a preprocessor like `#define` in C++, but a haxe macro is not a textual replacement tool.
+In that respect, it could be compared to a preprocessor like `#define` in C++, but a Haxe macro is not a textual replacement tool.

 We can identify different kinds of macros, which are run at specific compilation stages: